Shortcuts

 policy_factory comes in handy whenever the policy cannot be serialized.

-• steps_per_batch (int) – A keyword-only argument representing the total number of elements in a batch; -1 is never ending (until shutdown).
+• dialog_turns_per_batch (int, optional) – A keyword-only argument representing the total number of elements in a batch.
+It is always required except when yield_completed_trajectories=True.

-• total_steps (int) – A keyword-only argument representing the total number of steps returned by the collector during its lifespan.
+• total_dialog_turns (int) – A keyword-only argument representing the total number of steps returned by the collector during its lifespan. -1 is never ending (until shutdown).
+Defaults to -1.

 • yield_completed_trajectories (bool, optional) –